Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: The Differential Problem

 \subsection{Well-posedness and maximum principle}

 The well-posedness considerations in this subsection are presented by Huang et al. \cite{SWHH2}.
-We further extent their variational analysis by deriving the weak maximum principle for equation \eqref{HWPDE2}, written in the following divergence form
+We extend their variational analysis by deriving the weak maximum principle for equation \eqref{HWPDE2}, written in the following divergence form

 $k(u)=A \nabla u + \textbf{b} u$ is the flux, $\textbf{b}=\left(rx-\frac{3}{4}\rho y^{1/2} \xi x - yx, \mu y -\frac{1}{2}\rho \xi y^{3/2} - \xi^2 y\right)^T$,